WCA Focus on international sea air to door business

 NEWS

 When it comes to international shipping, understanding the difference between FCL (Full Container Load) and LCL (Less than Container Load) is crucial for businesses and individuals who want to ship goods.
-Both FCL and LCL are sea freight services provided by freight forwarders and are an important part of the logistics and shipping industry.
+Both FCL and LCL are sea freight services provided by freight forwarders and are an important part of the logistics and supply chain.
 The following are the main differences between FCL and LCL in international shipping:

 1. Quantity of goods: